Malav5372/Malav5372/README.md

 ### • [SuperMarioPPO](https://github.com/Malav5372/SuperMarioPPO/tree/main/SuperMarioPPO) : Explore the potential of Proximal Policy Optimization (PPO), a reinforcement learning algorithm released by OpenAI, in the context of Super Mario game.

-### • [SuperMarioA3C](https://github.com/Malav5372/SuperMarioA3C) : The Asynchronous Advantage Actor Critic (A3C) algorithm is a Deep Reinforcement Learning Algorithm developed by Google's DeepMind.
+### • [SuperMarioA3C](https://github.com/Malav5372/SuperMarioA3C) : SuperMarioA3C represents an endeavor that thoughtfully applies Asynchronous Advantage Actor-Critic (A3C) algorithm, a deep reinforcement algorithm developed by Google's DeepMind, to the context of the Super Mario game.
+This project, serves as a noteworthy example of the utilization of reinforcement learning techniques within the realm of gaming.